learn-static/hist-320/content/6-includes.md

 1. Make sure your GitHub repository is still open in one browser tab/window, and your project website is still open in another tab/window.
 2. Switch to the tab that holds your GitHub repository, and navigate to the homepage of your GitHub repository by clicking on the <> Code tab above your repository files.
-3. In your repository, locate and click on the "objects" folder (right directly above the "pages" folder).
+3. In your repository, locate and click on the "**objects**" folder (right directly above the "pages" folder).
 There are already some demo files in this folder, and we're going to add your new file to them.
 4. Towards the top right of the page (where the pencil button would normally be) locate the "Add file" button and click on it.
 This is a dropdown button that gives you two options: "Create new file" and "Upload files."
-Select "Upload files."
+Select "**Upload files**."
 5. This brings you to a page that says "Drag files here to add them to your repository or choose your files."
 Click on the "choose your files" link.
 This will open up your File Explorer application (on a Windows machine) or your Finder application (on a Mac).
 6. In File Explorer/Finder, locate your Downloads folder (or the folder where you saved the PNG export from Voyant), and then locate the file you just exported and saved from Voyant Tools.
 7. Once you've selected the correct file, click the "Open" button in the bottom right of your File Explorer/Finder window.
 This will automatically trigger GitHub to upload the file.
-8. In order to finalize the upload you'll need to commit the change, so add a commit message to the "Commit changes" box at the bottom of the page, then click the green "Commit changes" button.
+8. In order to finalize the upload, you'll need to commit the change, so add a commit message to the "Commit changes" box at the bottom of the page, then click the green "Commit changes" button.
 9. After you commit the file, GitHub will automatically redirect you to the repository's homepage.
 If you want to you can look inside your "objects" folder again to see the file you just uploaded, but this isn't necessary.

+---

+The steps above can seem complex when you're working through them for the first time.
+If you'd like a visual demonstration of how to upload an image to your GitHub repository, watch the video below:

+{% include video-embed.html youtubeid="_huFCz1LDyQ" caption="Upload an Image to Your GitHub Repository" %}

+---

 ### Include an image on the multimedia essay